ydb-platform/ydb/ydb/docs/en/core/reference/kafka-api/examples.md

     This example uses Apache Kafka® version 3.6.1.

-1. Create a directory with the executable process settings:
+1. Create a directory with the executor process settings:

     ```bash
     sudo mkdir --parents /etc/kafka-connect-worker